 Game Room Ideas

 Having a designated video game room allows you to enjoy a more immersive, comfortable and distraction-free gaming experience.
 To design the perfect gaming room setup, you’ll need to pick the right space in your home and update it with practical, gamer-friendly furniture.
-From there, you can personalize the space with cozy decor that complements your video game theme.
+From there, you can personalize the space with cozy decor that compliments your video game theme.

 This post offers helpful ideas on:

 The first step in designing a video game room is deciding where to set it up.
 Ideally, the space you choose should be comfortable, well-lit and roomy.
 This is especially important if you have a massive media setup or play fitness and VR games that require you to move around.
 Consider using the following areas of your home for your cozy, functional gaming room design.